Rich Hill, Missouri

-Rich Hill is a city in southern Bates County, Missouri, and is part of the Kansas City metropolitan area within the United States.
+Rich Hill is a city in southern Bates County, Missouri, United States, that is part of the Kansas City metropolitan area.
 The population was 1,232 at the 2020 census.

 History

 Rich Hill was platted in 1880.
 The city was named in 1871 by C.W.
 Ratekin and used the slogan "The Town That Coal Built".
 The town experienced a rapid population expansion during the late 1800s, until mining efforts began to decline and eventually ended in 1906.
 The mining effort was renewed by Peabody Energy in the 1950s.

 The Prairie View Stock Farm was listed on the National Register of Historic Places in 2015.

+Attractions

+Rich Hill is home to a popular local drive-in restaurant, Swopes Drive-In.
+Swopes Drive-In has been in continuous operation since 1959, when it was originally built as Fischers Drive-In.
+It changed names and owners multiple times until 1978, when the Swopes family bought the establishment and gave it its current name.

+Swopes drive-In offers a number of unique menu options, including the Swopes Burger and butterfinger shakes.
+Swopes prepares their french fries "Suzy Q style," in which the fries are curled and served in a clump, rather than being individually separated.

 Geography

 Rich Hill is located on Missouri Route A adjacent to the west side of US Route 71 eleven miles south of Butler.
 The Bates-Vernon county line is 2.5 miles to the south.
 The upper reaches of the Truman Reservoir are two miles east on the Marais des Cygnes River.

 According to the United States Census Bureau, the city has a total area of 1.38 sqmi, of which 1.37 sqmi is land and 0.01 sqmi is water.